Herman, Morton, The Architecture of Victorian Sydney, 1964

 Essays by Philip Goad & Neilsen Warren.
 Photos by Patrick

-ecological sustainability into his houses as early as the 1980s.
+sustainability into his houses as early as the 1980s.
+Philip Drew's

-Philip Drew's text leads us through Stutchbury's career, analysing
+text leads us through Stutchbury's career, analysing the stages of

-the stages of the architect's developing philosophies through
+the architect's developing philosophies through examples of his

-examples of his work.
-Well illustrated with colour and black &
+work.
+Well illustrated with colour and black & white photographs.

 A collection of Students Final Year projects from 2002 - 2003.